cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Conclusion

 \section{Conclusion}

 Although online video services have been pervasively deployed, there is a lack of effective approaches to preserving request privacy.
-In view of the fact that online video systems can automatically capture video request records, we are among the first to particularly investigate how to protect viewers' request privacy by generating redundant video requests.
-To mitigate the adverse influence on edge cache, a Stackelberg game is established through which the EC and UDs can optimize their own utilities, respectively.
-The existence and uniqueness of NE of the Stackelberg game guarantee the system's stability, which can optimally trade-off caching performance and privacy protection.
-Our research opens a new door to conceal privacy for users whose records will be automatically exposed to the public.
+Since online video systems can automatically capture video request records, we are among the first to particularly investigate how to protect viewers' request privacy by generating redundant video requests.
+To mitigate the adverse influence on edge cache, a Stackelberg game is established through which the edge cache and user devices can optimize their utilities.
+The existence and uniqueness of NE (Nash Equilibrium) of the Stackelberg game guarantee the system's stability, which can optimally trade-off caching performance and privacy protection.
+Our research opens a new door to conceal privacy for users whose records are automatically exposed to the public.
 In the next step, we will investigate more advanced algorithms for privacy-enhancing edge caching and deploy them in real online video systems.
+Additionally, considering correlations between videos and detailed user interactions, such as fast forward or rewind, and pause or play, during video playback as a potential research direction will further enhance privacy protection.
+Obfuscating these interactions from the user side could further reduce the risk of leaking user preferences to content providers.

-\begin{IEEEbiography} [{ }] {Xianzhi Zhang} received the B.S. degree from Nanchang University (NCU), Nanchang, China, in 2019, and the M.S. degree from the School of Computer Science and Engineering, Sun Yat-sen University (SYSU), Guangzhou, China, in 2022.
+\begin{IEEEbiography} [{ }] {Xianzhi Zhang} received his B.S. degree from Nanchang University (NCU), Nanchang, China, in 2019 and an M.S. degree from the School of Computer Science and Engineering, Sun Yat-sen University (SYSU), Guangzhou, China, in 2022.
 He is currently pursuing a Ph.D. degree in the School of Computer Science and Engineering at Sun Yat-sen University, Guangzhou, China.
-His current research interests include video cache, caching privacy, and edge computing. \end{IEEEbiography}
+He is also a visiting PhD student at the School of Computing, Macquarie University, Sydney, Australia.
+Xianzhi's current research interests include video caching, privacy protection, federated learning, and edge computing.
+His researches have been published at IEEE TPDS and TSC, and won the Best Paper Award at PDCAT 2021. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Linchang Xiao} received his B.S.
 Degree from the School of Computer Science and Engineering, Sun Yat-sen University (SYSU), Guangzhou, China, in 2022.
 He is currently working toward the M.S. degree at the School of Computer Science and Engineering, Sun Yat-sen University (SYSU), Guangzhou, China.
 His research interests include cloud \& edge computing, content caching, and multimedia communication. \end{IEEEbiography}